(Auto)Biography

 My musical journey has been exciting and unexpected in equal measure.
 I started by learning the trumpet in a public school music program, after an obsession with the Beatles prompted an earlier attempt to teach myself guitar.
 Inspiration to pick up the bass came from an influential teacher in the middle school jazz band, and soon after I was playing double bass in the school orchestra.

-I am very lucky to have two extremely high quality instruments; a double bass made in 2009 by Barnabás Rácz, and an XJ-1T model electric bass by Xotic Guitars, which I proudly endorse.
+I am very lucky to play on a variety of extremely high quality instruments; in particular, a double bass made in 2009 by Barnabás Rácz, bows by Zach Lane and Reid Hudson, and the XJ-1T model electric bass by Xotic Guitars, which I proudly endorse.
 I use Pirastro strings on my upright basses.

 *Yes, this was really published about my rock band in high school.
 Supposedly it was a misquote...